Easy Halloween Spider Web Cookies

 Wait!

-Allow the cookies to dry for at least 6 hours, ideally overnight.
+Allow the cookies to dry for at least 12 hours, ideally 24.

-If you're still considering ideas for Halloween, be sure to check out my:
+If you're still considering ideas for Halloween recipes and other ideas, be sure to check out my:

 3D Halloween Bat Cupcakes